proof88/PGE/PGE/docpages/menu-04-Networking.md

             handleUserSetupFromServer()         // no networking

             handleUserCmdMoveFromClient() {
+                // Process inputs from clients.
+                // Here we dont discuss how clients can flood the server, that is discussed in handleInputAndSendUserCmdMove().
+                // Instead, here we discuss what packets with what rate are generated here as response to clients!
-                // process inputs from clients, so worst case we need to multiply everything by nClientsCount and by their send rate:
+                // Worst case we need to multiply everything by nClientsCount and by their send rate:
                 // - in v0.1.2 most input were sent at their frame rate.
                 // - in v0.1.3 things were similar.
-                // In v0.1.3, since server polled max nIncomingMsgArraySize (= 10) packets / frame: it COULD poll nClientsCount number of such message in each frame, so:
+                // In v0.1.3, server polled max nIncomingMsgArraySize (= 10) packets / frame: 10 * 60 = 600 PKT/s @ 60 FPS poll, so
+                // with nPlayerCount = 8 players, each player sending a message in each frame, that is 8 * 60 = 480 PKT/s @ 60 FPS, so
+                // server COULD really poll nPlayerCount number of such message in each frame.
+                // That leads to the following OUTGOING packet rate from server to clients in this function:
                 //
                 //  - in v0.1.3 it might had generated nClientsCount number of MsgCurrentWpnUpdateFromServer, so:
                 //    7*7 * 60 = 2940 PKT/s @ 60 FPS total outgoing,
                 //    that is 420 PKT/s @ 60 FPS to a single client.
                 //    This is true only if clients are constantly changing their current weapons in each frame, which unfortunately can happen if everybody is
                 //    using the mouse scroll continuously just for fun and that is detected at framerate at client-side, triggering message to server every frame.
+                //
                 //    In v0.1.4 we introduced a 500ms minimum elapse time for weapon change, so max 2 weapon changes are allowed per second.
                 //    This changes the calculation to:
                 //    7*7 * 2 = 98 PKT/s @ 60 FPS total outgoing,